svetlyr/Craftable-Baseball-Bat/README.md

 His version was incompatible with mods that used the vanilla Baseball Bat for crafting recipes (The Workshop, Scrap Weapons etc.)

 # To build a Baseball Bat you'll need:
-1 Log,
+1 Log
-1 Saw/Axe/AxeStone/WoodAxe/HandAxe,
+1 Saw/Axe/AxeStone/WoodAxe/HandAxe
-1 HuntingKnife/IcePick/Machete/MeatCleaver,
+1 HuntingKnife/IcePick/Machete/MeatCleaver
 Level 5 Carpentry

 # TODO: